ChainLynxRobotics/constitution/Club Constitution.md

 - Safety Officer
 - Strategy Officer

-## The election will be held according to the rules set out in the election rules document: [ChainLynx Election Rules](https://docs.google.com/document/d/1MgXhKMtcFllOEQnpebKyiydfdwL2ZO5Uc3c27lg-qgo/edit?usp=sharing)
+## The election will be held according to the Election Rules

 # Article 4 - Departments
 ## The team has 6 departments